 Our site is made up of three buildings.

-The Webster Bank Museum Center at the Mark Twain House & Museum is always your first and last stop as it houses our ticket counter, museum store, film, exhibits and café.
+The Webster Bank Museum Center at the Mark Twain House & Museum is always your first and last stop as it houses our ticket counter, museum store, film, and café.
 All tours gather in the museum center before heading over to Mark Twain’s historic 1874 home.
 Any visit will include a short walk outdoors, between buildings.
 Paths around these buildings are made of stone and gravel that can be uneven and slippery in some weather.
 Mark Twain’s historic carriage house is the third building on our property, but is generally not open to the public.
 The hayloft has been repurposed into offices and the main floor of the barn is a space available for rent for parties and meetings.
 See more about Facility Rentals here.

 The House Tour has a LOT of stairs and no elevator.

 The Mark Twain House is three floors with 41 stairs up to the billiard room and 40 stairs back down to the kitchen.
 The first floor of the historic structure is wheelchair accessible.
 The Webster Bank Museum Center at the Mark Twain House & museum is fully wheelchair accessible.
 For more details about accessibility, click here.

 Tours may not be suitable for some very young children.

 We are asking all our guests to wear a mask and practice physical distancing.
 If you have a child under 2 years old we do not recommend visiting the museum at this time.
 Children between the ages of 2 and 6 are certainly welcome on the hour-long tour; in fact, they get in free!
 However, a parent with a loud or disruptive child may be asked to leave the tour if the noise is detracting from the experience for others.
 We are happy to refund the money of any parent who needs to step out to care for a young child.
 The Living History and Graveyard Shift Ghost tours are not recommended for children younger than 10.
 We encourage parents use their discretion on whether a tour is right for their child.